MohdAttili/TSISFE2025/README.md

 4. Durable and easy to fit with LEGO axles, providing reliable traction.
 5. Common uses: LEGO Mindstorms robots, Spike Prime projects, and DIY educational builds.

-**6. ⚡ GM25 370 Motor Overview**
+**6. ⚡ HS-558HV Servo Overview**
-1. The GM25 370 is a compact DC geared motor with ~260 RPM at 6V DC.
+1. The HS-558HV is a high-voltage digital servo with fast response and strong torque.
-2. Provides high torque output, ideal for driving wheels and robotic arms.
+2. Operates at 6.0–7.4V and provides 12.4–14.5 kg·cm torque, ideal for steering and robotic arms.\
-3. Shaft diameter ~4 mm with standard mounting holes for small chassis.
+3. Uses a coreless motor with durable metal gears for smooth, precise motion.
-4. Can include a hall encoder for precise speed/position feedback.
+4. Controlled via standard PWM for accurate angle positioning.
-5. Commonly used in small robots, cars, and DIY mechanical systems.
+5. Commonly used in RC cars, airplanes, robots, and projects requiring strength and accuracy.

 **7. ⚙️ EV3 Medium Motor Overview**
 1. A LEGO Mindstorms motor designed for precise and controlled movement.
 2. Operates at ~255 RPM with medium torque, ideal for steering mechanisms.
 3. Features a built-in rotation sensor for accurate position feedback.